 Cleaner first response on ceiling water

-Staff receives active water, ceiling condition, source clues, photos, access, resident impact, and owner-pressure context before responding.
+Staff receives active water, ceiling condition, source clues, photos, access, prior-ticket, resident-impact, and owner-pressure context before responding.

 Better resident and owner updates